aaronwhitesell/cspost/_posts/2020-08-03-new-and-improved-recode.md

 date-string: July 29, 2020
 ---

 CSPro 7.4 has a revised [recode](https://www.csprousers.org/help/CSPro/recode_statement.html) statement.
 The old [recode](https://www.csprousers.org/help/CSPro/recode_statement_pre74.html) will be deprecated in a future version of CSPro.
-To look at the differences between the old and new recode let us compare implementations of the consistency check below with a universe of *age >= 3 and currently attending school*.
+To look at the differences between the old and new recode let us compare implementations of the consistency check below.

 | Grade | Minimum age | Maximum age | Notes                              |
 | ----- | ------------|-------------|------------------------------------|